NoamRabbani/Interview-AI/README.md

 # Interview-AI

-Interview AI was our project submission for the HACKxSJTU hackathon held at Shanghai Jiao Tong University on 5th-7th May 2017.
+Interview AI was our project submission for the HACKxSJTU hackathon held at Shanghai Jiao Tong University in May 2017.
 It won third place on the podium!

 ![Alt text](InterviewAI_landing.PNG?raw=true)